univention/univention-corporate-server/doc/changelog/index.rst

   provides automatic fixers to correct issues (:uv:bug:`49417`).

-* The diagnostics check for the Univention Directory Notifier Protocol version has been extended to provide mot information in case of errors and provides an automatic fixer to update the protocol version (:uv:bug:`49417`).
+* The diagnostics check for the Univention Directory Notifier Protocol version has been extended to provide more information in case of errors and provides an automatic fixer to update the protocol version (:uv:bug:`49417`).

 .. _changelog-umc-ucr: